LittleBlue418/Milestone2/README.md

 * Log in functionality
 * Game audio (with an on/off toggle)

+#### Art Scope
+Due to the time constraints the artist and i set a seporate scope for the art.
+Although everything on this list will eventualy be included, the nice to have scope are items that we can add after the hand in date, as this is designed to be a living portfolio.
+##### Initial Scope
+* Background for: home / map / combat / victory screens
+* Figures for Heroine: basic / sword varieties x4 / shield varieties x4
+* Figure for: Enemy x4
+* Icons for: Enemy x4
+* Icons for: Gold / Potion / Death / Victory
+* All buttons
+* Stat container / stat icons x4
+* Shop sign
+* Player info pop up: welcome / gold / stat / combat
+* Menu popup

+##### 'Nice to Have' Scope
+* Full screen background for the desktop view
+* Figures for the desktop background view - to be either side of the screen
+* Unique combat screen backgrouns for each enemy x3
+* Unique stat containers for each enemy x4
+* Game logo / icon as a start button / favicon
+* Frame for the game
+* Unique potion icons for the different enemies x3

 ### Structure

-When thinking about how i would build the different screens it was important to me that the user should not have to wait for load time when moving from a shop screen to a home screen (or other).
+When thinking about how I would build the different screens it was important to me that the user should not have to wait for load time when moving from a shop screen to a home screen (or other).
 I felt that a refresh and page load would break the flow of the play.
-Forthis reason i decided to build the 'screens' of the game into the same single page website, that would complete and run on load to give the smoothest play possible.
+For this reason I decided to build the 'screens' of the game into the same single page website, that would complete and run on load to give the smoothest play possible.

 It was also important for me to be mindfull of the flow of play, and of the learned language of game play.
-For this reason rather than have navigation through a menu i worked to build clear nagivation buttons that the user can interact with.
+For this reason rather than have navigation through a menu I worked to build clear nagivation buttons that the user can interact with.
 I chose instead to build the menu as a pop-up screen element within the game, and to use it to signpost to my CV as well as the artist's portfolio.

-Visual feedback for the player was another key element i included.
+Visual feedback for the player was another key element I included.
 Buttons have a size change when clicked, and are greyed out when the player cannot click them.
 After each action there are visual animations to show the actions taken and health loss to clearly indicate actions and consiquences.

 ### Skeleton

 After working through the scope and structure I collaborated closely with the artist to discuss and draw up wireframes that would fit for a scalable screen.
 We decided to design for a tablet/iPad sized screen as the largest 'grow' to avoid over scaling the art, having to have multiple art files, or having to have huge art files.
 In this way the game is optimized for a device, but still looks good on a desktop.

 ##### Wireframes & Diagrams
-You can view the mobile wireframes [here]
+You can view the wireframes [here]

 ### Surface
 Much of the surface design was built in collaboration with the artist.
 We worked together to establish a look and feel for the world of the game, and to ensure that backgrounds, figures and assets fit within that world.
-Early in the conversation we decided to go with a traditional fantasy RPG look and feel, dungeons and dragons inspired, but with more of a cute aesthetic.
+Early in the conversation we decided to go with a traditional fantasy RPG look and feel, dungeons and dragons inspired, but with more of a 'cute' aesthetic.
 You can view the origional sketches [here]

 ### Design Decisions
 During the UX design process I made specific design decisions that I want to explain:

-**Not to have a traditional website menu or nav bar** As i was building a game it was important to me that all of the action, and actions, would be built into the game itself.
-For this reason all ofthe player choices and navigations are buttons in the game screens.
-Altyhough there is a menu, that links to other websites, it is again part of the game and appears as a pop-up within the game screen.
+**Not to have a traditional website menu or nav bar** As I was building a game it was important to me that all of the action, and actions, would be built into the game itself.
+For this reason all of the player choices and navigations are buttons in the game screens.
+Although there is a menu, that links to other websites, it is again part of the game and appears as a pop-up within the game screen.

 ***

 ## Features
 ### Existing features
 * **Shop - Level up attack & defence** - The shop screen has buttons to allow the player to spend gold that they have earned to level up attack and defence.
 I chose to build this in as a feature rather than have the player automatically gain experience to give the player controll over how they choose to level, and to allow them to build a stratagy based on the enemy they are fighting.